cdebotton/react-universal/README.md

 # react-universal

-A work in progress, react universal (isomorphic) starter kit, built on:
+A work in progress, this is my ideal setup for working with React on the client and the server.

-- React
+- react
-- Redux
+- redux
-- Redux DevTools
+- redux devtools
-- ReactRouter
+- react-router
 - koa
-- Postgres
-- GraphQL
 - babel
+- webpack

+I recently rewrote the build process from scratch and restructured the folders, and in doing so, I temporarily removed the following:

+- postgres
+- graphql

+These features will be added back very soon.

 Real documentation coming soon...